theresaneate/DevOpsTesting101/2-2-DeployEC2Template.md

 ![Create key pair][1-1-3-keypair]

-Make sure you name this key pair accordingly (how about **_yourname_-devopsgirls**) and notice where it's downloaded to.
+Make sure you name this key pair accordingly (how about **_yourname-testbash**) and notice where it's downloaded to.
 This will typically be your default Downloads folder.

 You're going to need to remember its name and location for later.